crosscompute/crosscompute-policies/privacy.md

 "Do Not Track" is a privacy preference you can set in your browser if you do not want online services to collect and share certain kinds of information about your online activity from third party tracking services.
 We do not track your online browsing activity on other online services over time and we do not permit third-party services to track your activity on our site beyond our basic Google Analytics tracking, which you may opt out of here.
 Because we do not share this kind of data with third party services or permit this kind of third party data collection on CrossCompute for any of our users, and we do not track our users on third-party websites ourselves, we do not need to respond differently to an individual browser's Do Not Track setting.

-## How CrossCompute Secures your Information
+## How CrossCompute Secures Your Information

 CrossCompute takes all measures reasonably necessary to protect User Personal Information from unauthorized access, alteration, or destruction; maintain data accuracy; and help ensure the appropriate use of User Personal Information.
 We follow generally accepted industry standards to protect the personal information submitted to us, both during transmission and once we receive it.